TheSilvered/nest/docs/c_api/c_api-encoding.md

 **Description:**

-Checks the validity of the encoding of a string.
+Check the validity of the encoding of a string.

 **Parameters:**